syncfusion-content/maui-docs/MAUI/Popup/popup-positioning.md

 The `SfPopup` can be displayed at an absolute x, y coordinate from the relative position of the specified view by using the following method.

-To open the `SfPopup` in the specific x, y coordinate relative to a view, use the `SfPopup.ShowRelativeToView(View, RelativePosition,x-position,y-position)` method.
+To open the `SfPopup` in the specific x, y coordinate relative to a view, use the `SfPopup.ShowRelativeToView(View, RelativePosition, x-position, y-position)` method.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}